 It’s easy to make your own homemade tomato puree – use it in all your favorite soup, stews, and chili recipes!

 Before you start thinking making homemade tomato puree is a total snooze-fest and decide to click right on past, let me explain.
-It may not be a glamorous recipe, but I decided to share it because so many wonderful things start with a simple tomato puree – warm, comforting soups, hearty batches of chili and spicy enchilada sauces are a few examples.
+It may not be a glamorous recipe, but I decided to share it because so many wonderful things start with a simple tomato puree – warm, comforting soups, hearty batches of chili and delicious enchilada sauces are a few examples.
 Don’t simple, humble recipes like these deserve a moment in the spotlight?
 I think they do – especially this time of year.
 I don’t know about you, but I’m feeling strong urges to make and freeze all sorts of soups, stews, and sauces right now.
 It must be some deep-seated survival gene reminding me that cold weather is coming so I better prepare by stocking our freezer now.
 Having homemade tomato puree on hand will make it that much easier to pull together a big pot of chili or pasta sauce or whatever else makes me happy and warm.

 If you want to make it really simple you could just puree a bunch of tomatoes and call it a day, but that would also be really boring.
 I like to add a couple of other things like butter, celery, and onion to turn up the flavor and richness just a bit.
 However, I don’t flavor the puree with herbs or spices (including salt) that way it can be used in a variety of dishes that call for different kinds of seasonings.